unlight/asmt-javascript-questions/README.md

 - How do you keep yourself up-to-date?
 - What FED technologies do you consider that will be very popular in the nearest future.
 How do you exploit and promote them?
 - Self-development - ways, techniques, practices, etc.
-- What is your goal to become a senior software engineer?
+- What motivates you to be a senior software engineer?
+(What is your goal to become a senior software engineer?)
+(What motivates you to get the next level?)
   - What does it mean to be a Senior Specialist?
 Please explain new challenges and responsibilities.
   - What is the difference between L2 and L3 engineer?
 - What challenges or big goals would you like set for yourself being Cheif Software Engineer.
 - What concrete problems have you faced so far?
 Mention a few examples.
 - What would you do if you can’t find the solution?
 - Please describe your problem solving skill a bit more.
 What do you exactly do if you face a problem?
+- How do you estimate your tasks?
 - How do you prioritize your tasks?
-How do you estimate your tasks?
 For example you need to decide which task is more important for you right now.
 What will you do?
 - What was your most challenging task?
 - What Front End technologies have you used recently on your projects?
 - How do you improve the quality of your work?
 How can you be sure that your work is well done?